fabriciochamon/VML_Streamer_QT/houdini-plugin/README.md

 3. Copy the json file to `<houdini user dir>/packages`
 4. Restart Houdini

-All node will appear under the "Vision ML" tab menu category.
+All nodes will appear under the "Vision ML" tab menu category.